Anthony Lewis

-Anthony Lewis (March 27, 1927 – March 25, 2013) was an American public intellectual and journalist.
+Joseph Anthony Lewis (March 27, 1927 – March 25, 2013) was an American public intellectual and journalist.
 He was a two-time winner of the Pulitzer Prize and was a columnist for The New York Times.
 He is credited with creating the field of legal journalism in the United States.

 Early in Lewis' career as a legal journalist, Supreme Court Justice Felix Frankfurter told an editor of The New York Times: "I can't believe what this young man achieved.
 There are not two justices of this court who have such a grasp of these cases."
 At his death, Nicholas B. Lemann, the dean of Columbia University School of Journalism, said: "At a liberal moment in American history, he was one of the defining liberal voices."

-Early years
+Early life

 Lewis was born Joseph Anthony Lewis in New York City on March 27, 1927, to Kassel Lewis, who worked in textiles manufacturing, and Sylvia Surut, who became director of the nursery school at the 92nd Street Y. He and his family were Jewish.
 He attended the Horace Mann School in the Bronx, where he was a classmate of Roy Cohn, and graduated from Harvard College in 1948.
 While at Harvard, he was managing editor of The Harvard Crimson.